Kamala Harris wins enough support to clinch Democratic nomination on first full day of her campaign

 She pointed to her time as a district attorney and California attorney general, saying that she “took on perpetrators of all kinds.”

-“Predators who abused women, fraudsters who ripped off consumers, cheaters who broke the rules for their own game,” Harris said.
-“So hear me when I say, I know Donald Trump’s type.”
+"Predators who abused women, fraudsters who ripped off consumers, cheaters who broke the rules for their own game,” Harris said.
+“So hear me when I say, I know Donald Trump’s type," she said.

 She also noted President Biden's accomplishments, saying her time serving as his vice president was "one of the greatest honours of my life".